 My favorite things about the Leesa Legend Mattress

 First and foremost, I love the soft zoned support this mattress offers.
 It should provide side sleepers just the right amount of pressure relief at the shoulders and hips.
 I think this soft feel might also work well for lighter back sleepers.

 I also like how bouncy and responsive this Leesa is.
 It’s uncommon for a super soft mattress to feel bouncy, so this could be a real boon for back and side combination sleepers who need a combination of pressure relief and mobility this bed offers.

 My complaints about the Leesa Legend Mattress

 I also think that soft feel could mean this mattress is not supportive enough for heavier sleepers.
-These sleepers need to prioritize an super durable mattress, and in my opinion this Leesa doesn’t fit that bill.
+These sleepers need to prioritize durability, and in my opinion this Leesa won’t last long for heavy people.